OCA/delivery-carrier/delivery_ups_oca/readme/CONFIGURE.md

     Select the `ups` delivery type and check the "Cash on Delivery" checkbox under the "UPS" tab.
 It is required to select the "UPS COD Funds Code" when the "Cash on Delivery" option is selected.
 5. The "Negotiated Rates" checkbox is disabled by default.
 When checked and your account has negotiated rates, UPS will use your account's negotiated rates for shipping cost calculations.
+6. For paperless invoice functionality, configure the "Country group to auto-send paperless invoice" field by selecting the country groups for which you want to automatically enable paperless invoices.
+When a delivery is created with a destination country in one of these groups, the system will automatically prepare and send the required documentation to UPS.

-**NOTE** You need to add an APP from <https://developer.ups.com/> for using the webservice.
+**NOTE** You need to add an app from <https://developer.ups.com/> for using the webservice.